chaoyang-project/A-Startup-Website/README.md

 # A-Startup-Website
-This a startup website introducing an application with Bootstrap:
+This a startup website introducing an application using Bootstrap:

 https://chaoyang-project.github.io/A-Startup-Website/